-Design and construction of the site-wide remedy as described in the Record of Decision issued by USEPA on September 27, 2012 is underway.
+Design and construction of the site-wide remedy as described in the Record of Decision issued by the U.S. Environmental Protection Agency (USEPA) on September 27, 2012 is underway.

 The New Jersey Water Supply Authority has initiated a four-year project to dredge a 10-mile section of the Delaware and Raritan (D&R) Canal within Franklin Township.
 Sediment that is removed from the D&R Canal and verified to be clean will be dewatered and delivered by truck to the American Cyanamid Superfund Site for beneficial reuse as subgrade material for the site-wide soil remedy pursuant to USEPA and NJDEP oversight.
-Deliveries will begin in December 2018 and continue through early spring.
-At peak times, up to 40 truckloads of materials will be delivered to the site per day.
+Deliveries will occur between September and early spring during each of the next two years.
+At peak times, up to 80 truckloads of materials will be delivered to the site per day.

 On September 25, 2018, the USEPA issued a Record of Decision (ROD) for Operable Unit 8 (OU8), commonly referred to as Impoundments 1 and 2.
 USEPA and Wyeth Holdings LLC (WH) executed an Administrative Order on Consent on September 30, 2019 that allows WH to move forward with design and engineering for the remedy as described in the ROD.
 During the design phase, WH intends to perform a demonstration project to help refine the process of excavating, dewatering and disposing of the impoundment materials.

 The Impoundment 8 Facility, located on Polhemus Lane, was designed to receive material exclusively from other areas of the Site as part of a multi-phase remediation program.
 The facility is regulated under the Resource Conservation and Recovery Act (RCRA) and work is addressed with oversight by the NJDEP, and the concurrence of the USEPA.